leandrosilvaferreira/cleannexus3releaserepository/README.md

 * Past the script "Cleanup.groovy" in "Script source"
 * Click in "Create Task"

+## Options

+* *retentionDays* - Number of days to retain an artifact
+* *retentionCount* - Number of artifacts to retain independently of retentionDays
+* *repositoryName* - Repository name

 ## Run

 To run, you can click in "Run" button in the top of page.